linhpham199/status-pages/README.md

 const services = Object.values(AzureServices)
 const regions = Object.values(AzureRegions)

-// `errors` array stores errors services which are retrieving from RSS feed
+// `errors` array stores error services which are retrieved from RSS feed
 // As the application only needs certain services, I iterate through the `feed.items` array to find any item that contains those services in the title let errors = feed.items.filter(item => {
   return services.find(service => item.title.includes(service))
 })

-// Now the `errors` array only store item problems that concern our services
+// Now the `errors` array only stores item problems that concern our services
 // After that, I iterate through the `errors` array to find in those item problems which one happened in our regions. errors = errors.filter(item => {
   return regions.find(region => item.title.includes(region))
 })

-// Now we are left with `errors` array which stores problem with our services happened in our regions.
+// Now we are left with `errors` array which stores problems of our services happened in our regions.

 // Below I extract the service names and region names from each item's title in `errors` array errors.forEach(error => {